torproject/onionbalance/docs/security.md

 ## Current Limitations

-### No Automatic Reupload Attempts for Failed Descriptors

-* If descriptor uploads fail due to network issues or relay unavailability, administrators must manually restart the process.
-Automating reuploads would improve reliability.

 ### No Support for Proof-of-Work Protocol

 * [Proof-of-Work (PoW) protocols][pow] enhance resistance against DoS attacks by requiring